 The application process begins at the end of November and internal applicants must complete an internal application form.
 External applicants must complete an external application and will be invited to come in to discuss their eligibility for a chosen programme of study.
-Entry to the Sixth Form is based on: meeting the grade entry requirements for the chosen course or pathway, a strong reference and excellent attendance and punctuality (95% or above).
+Entry to the Sixth Form is based on meeting the grade entry requirements for the chosen course or pathway, and a strong reference.